Life before GPS

 So why do people use inertial navigation systems at all?
 If they can’t tell you where you are, how were they able to navigate man to the moon, why don’t submarines crash all the time and how do aeroplanes and missiles find their way?
 Thankfully the answer to that question is simple.
 An inertial navigation system works out where it is in relation to where it started—so if you tell the INS where it started, it can easily work out where it is now, based on its own measurements.
 That is how spaceships, submarines, aircraft and missiles all successfully navigate using an INS—because they know where they started from.

 An inertial navigation system comprises two-distinct parts; the first is the IMU (inertial measurement unit)—sometimes called the IRU (inertial reference unit).
 This is the collective name for the accelerometers and gyros that provide acceleration and angular velocity measurements.
 The second part is the navigation computer.
 The navigation computer takes measurements from the IMU and uses them to calculate the relative position, orientation and velocity of the INS.

-In contrast, the sensors inside a strapdown navigator do not move independently of the INS.
+In contrast, the sensors inside a strap-down navigator do not move independently of the INS.
 They are, if you like, strapped down.
 This overcomes many of the problems associated with stabilised platforms and is the main reason why inertial navigation systems are now affordable to a lot more people.
-Unlike the spinning, mechanical gyros inside a stabilised platform, the gyros used inside a strapdown navigator are typically MEMS (microelctromechanical systems), which don’t appear to have any moving parts.
-In fact it’s better to think of them as angular rate sensors, rather than gyros, although that’s what they’re typically called.
+Unlike the spinning, mechanical gyros inside a stabilised platform, the gyros used inside a strap-down navigator are typically MEMS (microelectromechanical systems), which don’t appear to have any moving parts.
+In fact, it’s better to think of them as angular rate sensors, rather than gyros, although that’s what they’re typically called.